Blown-up toric surfaces with non-polyhedral effective cone: Arithmetic toric elliptic pairs of infinite order

 \end{example}

 \begin{example} This is a polygon with vertices

 The minimal resolution $\tilde \bP$ of $\bP$ has the fan from the left side of Figure~\ref{Poly128}, where bold arrows indicate the fan of $\bP$.

-The proper transforms of $1$-parameter subgroups $C_1$, $C_2$ are the only curves contracted by the map to $Y$, which can be obtained by contracting the configuration of rational curves from the right of Figure~\ref{Poly128}, where we also indicate three boundary divisors, $D_2$, $D_6$ and $D_7$.
+The proper transforms of $1$-parameter subgroups $C_1$, $C_2$ are the only curves contracted by the map $X\to Y$.
+Here $Y$ can be obtained from $\Bl_e\tilde \bP$ by contracting a configuration of rational curves from the right of Figure~\ref{Poly128}, where we also indicate three boundary divisors, $D_2$, $D_6$ and $D_7$ (the only ones in Figure~\ref{Poly128} that do not get contracted by the map to $Y$).
 The root lattice is $\bA_3\oplus \bA_3$, the Picard number of $Y$ is $4$.
 One of the $\bA_3$'s is indicated with the chain $A_1$, $A_2$, $A_3$ of $(-2)$-curves (after contracting all $(-1)$-curves).
 By the Dynkin classification, $\bE_8$ contains two lattices $\bA_3\oplus \bA_3$, one primitive and one non-primitive.
 In our case $\Cl_0(Y)\simeq\bZ^2$ is torsion-free, and therefore we have the primitive one.
 Next we describe the images in $\Cl_0(Y)$ of roots in ~$\bE_8$.
 In other words, we have a grading of the Lie algebra $\mathfrak e_8$ by the abelian group $\Cl_0(Y)$

 and we need to describe the subset of non-empty weight spaces $\cB\subset \Cl_0(Y)$.
 A~convenient interpretation of the lattice $\bE_8$ is the lattice $K^\perp\subset\Pic(\Bl_8\bP^2)$ with the standard basis $h,e_1,\ldots,e_8$.
 The positive roots are $e_i-e_j$ for $i<j$, $h-e_i-e_j-e_k$, $2h-e_1-\ldots-\hat e_i-\ldots-\hat e_j-\ldots-e_8$ and $3h-e_1-\ldots-2e_i-\ldots -e_8$.
 The~primitive sublattice $\bA_3\oplus \bA_3$ is generated by simple roots marked black on Figure~\ref{sFsrg}.